Skip to Content

 Contact Law Enforcement

-It is possible that the other driver may refuse to remain at the scene of the accident to wait for law enforcement.
-If the other driver flees the scene of the accident, you should wait for law enforcement and provide them with information about the driver and their vehicle.
-Please do not attempt to pursue the driver as they could become irate and irrational.
+The other driver may refuse to remain at the accident scene to wait for law enforcement.
+If the other driver flees the accident scene, you should wait for law enforcement and provide them with information about the driver and their vehicle.
+Please do not attempt to pursue the driver, as they could become irate and irrational.

 Report the Accident to Your Insurance Company